krishgoel/krishgoel.com-v2/static/data/projects/vkyd.md

 VKYD would charge a small commission on each sale (factoring exclusivity, sales generation, etc.) while the manufacturer and the designer would divide the lion’s share upon mutual agreement.

-## **Funding**

-Being born out of a high-school friend group, we would have to keep the expenses low for the initial stages, this can be accomplished by paying the in-house team and network itself through profit-sharing and/or equity.

-A channel for funding the launch of a new collection could be the manufacturers and designers themselves.

 ## **Branding**

-Living in the modern-day, we’ll be using targeted ads and SEO to reach out to our primary audience - the youth in urban areas.
+Living in the modern-day, we’d be using targeted ads and SEO to reach out to our primary audience - the youth in urban areas.
 A major component of our campaign would be a struggle, hard work, brotherhood, and upliftment reflected through street culture, rap music, and Boombox-Aesthetics.
 This would also present a great opportunity to collaborate with upcoming artists.

 Another feature for increasing user engagement would be to include “social-commerce” by introducing “try-out” features and filters online.
 These features would essentially let the user try on our clothing etc electronically with simple AR technology as used by several platforms like Snapchat and Instagram, they would make the user a “celebrity” even if just for a moment hence driving curiosity to us.
-A great example of this can be seen in an India-based Unicorn eyewear startup whose major USP was to let the user try out the spectacles without having to make a purchase or even leaving their bed.
+A great example of this can be seen in [Lenskart](https://lenskart.com) (India-based Unicorn eyewear startup whose major USP was to let the user try out the spectacles without having to make a purchase or even leaving their bed).

 ## **Tech Stack**